Automattic/wp-calypso/packages/composite-checkout/README.md

 - `id: string`.
 A unique ID for the step.
 - `className?: string`.
 Displayed on the step wrapper.
 - `hasStepNumber?: boolean`.
 If false, the step will not have a number displayed and will never be made active.
 Can be used for informational blocks.
 Defaults to false.
 - `titleContent?: React.ReactNode`.
 Displays as the title of the step.
-This can be be variable based on form status by using hooks like `useActiveStep()` to see if the step is active.
 - `activeStepContent?: React.ReactNode`.
 Displays as the content of the step when it is active.
 It is also displayed when the step is inactive but is hidden by CSS.
 - `incompleteStepContent?: React.ReactNode`.
 Displays as the content of the step when it is inactive and incomplete as defined by the `isCompleteCallback`.
 It is also displayed when the step is active but is hidden by CSS.
 - `completeStepContent?: React.ReactNode`.
 Displays as the content of the step when it is inactive and complete as defined by the `isCompleteCallback`.
 It is also displayed when the step is active but is hidden by CSS.